-- 1. The Burn Rate is calculated using the TSX prescribed methodology, which is the total number of Options granted under the arrangement during the applicable fiscal year, divided by the weighted average number of Common Shares outstanding for the fiscal year ("Burn Rate"). - 2.
-The LTIP was adopted on September 2, 2021.
+- 1. The Burn Rate is calculated using the TSX prescribed methodology, which is the total number of Awards granted under the arrangement during the applicable fiscal year, divided by the weighted average number of Common Shares outstanding for the fiscal year ("Burn Rate"). - 2.
+The LTIP was adopted on September 2, 2021, and superseded by the Amended and Restated LTIP on June 20, 2023.